Cpymadtools

 The TWISS flag will be fully cleared after running this function.

-• patterns (Sequence[str]) -- a list of regex patterns to define which elements should be selected and included in the returned table.
+• patterns (Sequence[str]) -- A list of regex patterns to define which elements should be selected and included in the returned table.
 Defaults to selecting the main bends, quads and sextupoles.
-See the note admonition above for useful patterns to select specific LHC magnet families.
+See the hint admonition above for useful patterns to select specific LHC magnet families.

-• brho (Union[str, float]) -- optional, an explicit definition for the magnetic rigidity in \(Tm^{-1}\).
-If not given, it will be assumed that a brho quantity is defined in the MAD-X globals.
+• brho (Union[str, float], optional) -- An explicit definition for the magnetic rigidity in \(Tm^{-1}\).
+If not given, it will be assumed that a brho quantity is defined in the MAD-X globals and this one will be used.

 Example